 Place your grill in an area that is away from children and pets.

-Keep your lid closed if you have any activity around your grill (party etc).
+Always keep your lid closed if you have any activity around your grill (party etc).

 Close the main valve of your propane tank after each use.